ChloeVilette/Training_Testing_approach/README.md

 ## Two codes are offered here.
 - Ranking.methods.Rmd allows anyone to reproduce the study
-- Snapshot.code.RMD seeks to show more easily the split between training and testing datasets and how it is applied to the 2 studied types of approach: dynamic and static.
+- snapshot.code.Rmd seeks to show more easily the split between training and testing datasets and how it is applied to the 2 studied types of approach: dynamic and static.